Vocal Tory right give Rishi Sunak a headache

 "The party has wasted its period in power."

-What I am hearing is a post mortem, postponed.
+What I am hearing is a post-mortem, postponed.

 We would have heard much more of it a week ago, immediately after the Tories' huge losses in the English local elections.